 If you put anything that’s not slim in the front pocket it bulks out and make the bag look really big, so Simon doesn’t use it much.
 Update: This is no longer an issue with the new Outbreaker backpack.

 The backpack is only available from the Tortuga website.
 If you live in Canada, Europe, Australia or New Zealand shipping costs $30-55.
 As we discovered getting it delivered to the UK, you’ll also probably have to pay customs—we paid £35.95.

 Tortuga is the best-designed carry-on backpack for digital nomads that we found.
 It’s ideal if you have a lot of stuff but still want to travel with a carry-on.

 Buy the Tortuga Travel Backpack at Tortuga Backpacks.

 Outbreaker Travel Backpack (Tortuga V3) Review

 In October 2016 Tortuga released V3 of the Tortuga Backpack, now called the Outbreaker Travel Backpack.
-We’ll write a full review once we’ve tried it ourselves, but here are the differences from V2 (which we reviewed above).
+You can read our detailed Outbreaker backpack review and here are the differences from V2 (which we reviewed above).

 - The Outbreaker comes in two versions—45 litres, which is similar to V2, and 35 litres, which replaces the Tortuga Air.
 Both now have hip belts, which was my main complaint with the previous Air.
 The 35-litre is a great option for minimalists, while the 45-litre still offers the maximum size you can take on a plane.